eecs394-s18/moodtrack/README.md

 $ cd server
 $ npm run start // will start server
 // OR
-$ npm run watch // will run watch script using nodemon.
+$ npm run dev // will run watch script using nodemon.
 Will livereload server on every save.
 ```